chooenming/dvc-pipeline/README.md

 4. Model Evaluation

 params.yaml is a default filename for DVC where it can detect the necessary configuration of the pipeline
+<br>dvc.yaml specifies all the configuration for DVC pipeline